pedrorijo91/onfido-document-FFAMS/README.md

 ## Latency

-While we don't want to get an alert for a fire 3 days after it starts, we don't actually need milliseconds latency for an alert upon receiving an request/image.
+While we don't want to get an alert for a fire 3 days after it starts, we don't actually need milliseconds latency for an alert upon receiving a request/image.
 If we take 1 minute (as an example) to generate the alert (which is a lot of time in computation time), there shouldn't be any problem.
 Obviously, the faster the better, but this may allow us to have simpler solutions while evaluating trade-offs

 ## System usage

 The system acts upon receiving aerial images from a certain area.
 As such, we can assume it's only going to be accessible to specific systems and not global users (normal people don't take aerial images).

-The system will probably get the images from satellites, weather ballons, or fire brigade drones.
+The system will probably get the images from satellites, weather balloons, or fire brigade drones.

 We also assume that "fire watchers" still exist across dangerous areas.
 They can be useful as fallback mechanism, or to detect false positives.